Interactive Shell

 export ./hello-from-dagger

-Dagger Shell supports multiple ways to run commands:
+Dagger Shell supports multiple ways to input commands:

 - Inline execution